Future students: Admissions

 We train students to solve problems and equip them with analytical skills making them versatile and adaptable across all disciplines.
-We have faculty who are active researchers in astrophysics, high energy particle physics, nuclear physics (experimental/theoretical), physics of the cell, physics of soft matter, and condensed matter.
+We have faculty who are active researchers in astrophysics, high energy particle physics (experimental and theoretical), nuclear physics (experimental/theoretical), physics of the cell, physics of soft matter and condensed matter.

 The Advanced Placement (AP) program provides high school students the opportunity to complete college-level courses during secondary school.
 Wayne State University is proud to participate in the advanced placement tradition.

-As part of our undergraduate Honors program, students may participate in these areas of research with a faculty mentor.
-Many undergraduates participate in paid research projects through the Research Experience for Undergraduates (REU) program, funded by the National Science Foundation.
+As part of our undergraduate honors program, students may participate in these areas of research with a faculty mentor.
 Graduate students, enrolled in both master's and Ph.D. programs, have the opportunity to work with world-class physicists working in a wide variety of fields.